vladlearns/vladlearns/README.md

 ### Hi there 👋, I'm an AQA Engineer from Kyiv.

 - 💼 Independent Contractor, NDA;
-- 🌱 Learning to take it easy;
-- 👨‍💻 Really into DS/ML, dev and ops;
+- 👨‍💻 Really into sec and ops;
 - ⚡ Fun fact: I like generative sound design and computer graphics.